AnushaUKumar/Data_tranformations/README.md

 Formula: x_scaled = (x - min(x)) / (max(x) - min(x))

 What it does:
--Rescales data to a fixed range, typically [0, 1].
+- Rescales data to a fixed range, typically [0, 1].
--Preserves the relationships between data points.
+- Preserves the relationships between data points.
--Sensitive to outliers.
+- Sensitive to outliers.

 Use when:
-You need normalized values (e.g., for neural networks or distance-based algorithms like KNN).
+- You need normalized values (e.g., for neural networks or distance-based algorithms like KNN).

 # 2. Z-Score Standardization (Standard Scaling)
 Formula: x_standardized = (x - mean(x)) / std(x)

 What it does:
--Centers the data around 0 with a standard deviation of -Assumes the data is normally distributed.
+- Centers the data around 0 with a standard deviation of
+- Assumes the data is normally distributed.
--Not bounded to a fixed range.
+- Not bounded to a fixed range.

 Use when:
-The algorithm assumes Gaussian distribution (e.g., linear regression, logistic regression, SVM).
+- The algorithm assumes Gaussian distribution (e.g., linear regression, logistic regression, SVM).

 # 3. Robust Scaling
 Formula: x_robust = (x - median(x)) / IQR(x)